sillsdev/web-languageforge/README.md

 ### Development Process ###

-The initial plan is to use Github Pull Requests (PR).
+The initial plan is to use GitHub Pull Requests (PR) and GitHub review (don't use Reviewable).

-The first task on a job is to create a feature.
+The first task on a job is to create a feature branch.
 Branch off of the **sf-develop** branch.
 ```bash
 git checkout sf-develop
 git pull